kasyan1337/SJTU_tennis/readme.md

 - Your system's VPN is turned off if required to access the booking site.
 - Your SJTU Jaccount is set to English to ensure the script navigates correctly.

-In case dependencies are not installed yet, execute the following command in your terminal or command prompt: pip install -r requirements.txt
+- In case dependencies are not installed yet, execute the following command in your terminal or command prompt: pip install -r requirements.txt or manually: pip install pytesseract requests Pillow colorama playwright pytz playwright install chromium

-For animations, install the following: sudo apt-get update sudo apt-get install cmatrix
+- For animations, install the following: sudo apt-get update sudo apt-get install cmatrix sudo apt-get install asciiquarium

-In case python is not installed yet, execute the following commands in your terminal or command prompt:

-MacOS:

-/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
-echo 'eval "$(/opt/homebrew/bin/brew shellenv)"' >> /Users/your-username/.zprofile
-eval "$(/opt/homebrew/bin/brew shellenv)"

-brew install python

-Widows:

-Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))

-choco install python

-Regardless of your operating system, you can verify that Python is installed correctly by opening a terminal or command prompt and typing:

-python --version

-python3 --version

 ## Running the Script

 To run the script, execute the following command in your terminal or command prompt:

-python sjtu_tennis.py
+python SJTU_booking.py

-Follow the on-screen prompts for captcha input and time slot selection.

 If you encounter an error message or need further assistance, please contact me on WeChat: `kasyan98`